ArmyCyberInstitute/cmgr/README.md

 #### POST

 Takes a JSON with a `seeds` fields which is a list strings which and an optional `flag_format` field which are passed to the `build()` library call.
-Returns a JSON dictionary mapping the new `build_id`s to their metadata.
+Returns a JSON list of the build metadata.

 ### `/builds/<build_id>`